dfinity/sns-testing/draft_1_proposal_instructions.md

    [Launchpad]: http://qsgjb-riaaa-aaaaa-aaaga-cai.localhost:8080/launchpad

-5. Optional: Upgrade youf dapp canister(s) via SNS proposal.
+5. Optional: Upgrade your dapp canister(s) via SNS proposal.

    If you are going through these instructions using the example dapp, this step can be done as follows: